10log/TSAmbisonics/README.md

 * **rmsAnalyser**: returns the RMS values of the ambisonic channels, useful for metering and visualization.
 * **convolver**: performs multichannel convolution, typically used to convolve a mono anechoic file with an ambisonic room impulse response.

-The library is a work-in-progress, but fully functional.
-At the moment, demos seem to work fine in Mozilla Firefox and Google Chrome.
-Safari seems to be working too with some issues in multichannel file loading.
-No other browsers have been checked yet.
+The library works in modern browsers (Chrome, Firefox, Safari, Edge).

 If you would like to reference the library in an article please use the following [publication](https://www.researchgate.net/publication/308761825_JSAmbisonics_A_Web_Audio_library_for_interactive_spatial_sound_processing_on_the_web):